The MaxART programme (2011-2017)

 Research demonstrates that giving people living with HIV the opportunity to be treated at an early stage of the disease considerably reduces the likelihood of transmitting HIV – by as much as 96%.
 Moreover, mathematical models predict that large-scale testing and early treatment results in a 50% drop of new infections over a period of ten years.
 It may be one of the most powerful tools available to get to zero new HIV infections: referred to as Treatment as Prevention.

 The MaxART programme uniquely brings together a comprehensive group of multidisciplinary stakeholders by combining government programs, global and local networks of people living with HIV, academic institutions, and local and international NGOs.
 It contributes to the current National Programme.

-MaxART is expected to catalysea breakthrough in Swaziland and to act as a model for other Southern African countries.
+MaxART has catalysed a breakthrough in Swaziland and is expected to act as a model for other Southern African countries.